-If a character is describing a strong passion, identify that emotion and ask your child if he has ever thought that way (connecting).
+If a character is describing a strong passion, identify that emotion, and ask your child if he has ever thought that way (connecting).

 At the end of the book, ask if his forecast(s) came true.
 Afterward, ask him to tell you what he learned to happen in the book (summarizing).

 Changing each of these methods during read-aloud to match the developmental step of your child is a great way to improve and increase reading understanding!
-Asking question is the part of How To Teach Toddler To Read.
+Asking questions is the part of How To Teach Toddler To Read.

 - Be A Good (Reading) Example

 Even if your child is engaged with books from old age, her fascination will immediately dwindle if she does not see reading displayed in her home.

 If you are not a desirous reader yourself, make a conscious effort to let your children see you reading for at least some minutes each day!
 Read a publication, a cookbook, a novel, your Bible…it’s up to you!
 But give your child that reading is something that even grown-ups need to do.